Really Hard Riddles

 Congratulations if you solved these really hard riddles; you must be a real brainbox!

-Whether you solved them all or not, why not check out our other riddles and brainteasers too, including these:
+Whether you solved them all or not, why not check out our other free riddles and brainteasers too, including these: